 Special thanks to Tesselschade members: Bertie, Fenna, Saskia, Ineke, Cissy, Jeb, Anja, Alet, Linda, Toula and librarian Claartje.

-Installation view, bookmark detail – observed and photographed by
+Installation view - entrance hall of Stedlijk Museum.
+Bookmark detail – observed and photographed by

 Ajda Pratika is a project by Robida: Elena Braida, Dora Ciccone, Francesca Lucchitta, Kim Lang, Elena Rucli, Vida Rucli, Vid Skrbinšek, Janja Šušnjar.